criticalumami/port/notes.md

 	1. Social media content
 	2. SCW (very weak approach)
 	3. RC booklet (inDesign)
-6. Videography and scripts:
+6. Videographik and scripts:
-	1. Sifr magazine videographic content (could be social media)
+	1. Sifr magazine video graphic content (could be social media)
 	2. Sound design for the video
 	3. Package personal projects into a website
 	4. Prop scripts writing
 	5. Militant pamphlets

-- Should the length of the academic cursus be discuyssed in length at the start or would it better be served as a side note or as an afterthought at the end at the end of the document (reconsider this and act accordingly).
+- Should the length of the academic cursus be discussed in length at the start or would it better be served as a side note or as an afterthought at the end at the end of the document (reconsider this and act accordingly).
 - This is a test for the pandoc or TeX export of the Markdown document.
 - Enumeration of the different peculiar skills picked up during academic studies.
-- Early interest in 3D modeling and especially BIM developpement tools.
+- Early interest in 3D modeling and especially BIM development tools.
 - Berlin escapade and work on curating and renovating existing structure for polyvalent uses.
 - Interest albeit critical one in contemporary arts and its relationship to capital and architecture.
-- Interest in urban planning and the organization of the city along empirical data collection, more importntly the focus on the centrality of open source data in poorly studied geographies of the global south.
+- Interest in urban planning and the organization of the city along empirical data collection, more importantly the focus on the centrality of open source data in poorly studied geographies of the global south.
 Lebanon and Beirut being examplary in this regard.
-- Critical approach to the beirut urban lab processes and development of of pseud-accessible datasets.
+- Critical approach to the beirut urban lab processes and development of of pseud-accessible data sets.
-- Organization of sparcely distributed datasets and their aggregation into a coherent project for the UNOPS
+- Organization of sparsely distributed data sets and their aggregation into a coherent project for the UNOPS
-- Critical review of the UNOPS experience without divuldging much of the publiclly acce3ssible names, privacy and censor should beused extensively.
+- Critical review of the UNOPS experience without divulging much of the publicly accessible names, privacy and censor should be used extensively.
--